How Often Should I Get a Massage?

 Shirley, for example, was being stretched at another facility every week for seven years and still having pain.
 SEVEN YEARS!
 Needless to say, when she had her first appointment with me, the standards for myself were set pretty high, and well, take a look at what she had to say after a year of weekly Fascial Stretching sessions!
 (And she has been with us since 2018 and just recently remarked that she had forgotten all about her shoulder and back pain because it never bothers her anymore).
 Because she is consistent.

 You don’t have to be dealing with an injury or long-term pain to enjoy the benefits that regular massage therapy can provide, such as:

 - Better skin

-Then you may want to look at a standing monthly appointment.
+Perhaps you want to look at a standing monthly appointment.
 Trust me when I say that you deserve it.
-We only get one body, time to start treating it right.
-And with us booking throughout 2019 why not take advantage so you have something to look forward to all year?
-Your body will start to get used to it, and it should.
+We only get one body—time to start treating it right.
+Bodywork should never be looked at as an expense but rather as an investment because, after all, you only get one.